 Investing in foreign and emerging markets securities involves special additional risks.
 These risks include, but are not limited to, currency risk, geopolitical risk, and risk associated with varying accounting standards.
 Investing in emerging markets may accentuate these risks.

-10-YEAR YIELD RISES IN DECEMBER
+FIXED INCOME: 10-YEAR YIELD RISES IN DECEMBER

 U.S. Treasury yields rose for a fourth straight month in December as prospects for a U.S.-China limited trade agreement boosted